TuFoZo/RippleD-LedgerSeqTime/README.md

 ## Intro:
 - App makes JSON RPC calls to Ripple public servers' (via server_info method) every x seconds for x minutes of duration.
-- After every request to the Ripple server, response of time & validated_ledger.seq from Ripple daemon is written to a local file.
+- After every request to the Ripple server, response of time & validated_ledger.seq from daemon is written to a local file.
 - After x minutes of polling, local file results are loaded into an array and the min, max, avg time of when ledger sequences are incremented over given time are calculated.

 ## Global Constants in the app: